 First, place the cream in a medium-sized bowl and using an electric beater, on a medium speed, beat the cream for around 3 minutes or until stiff peaks form (if you pulled some up with a spoon it should stand up stiff).
 Set it aside for now.

 …..and squeeze the rest to get the ¾ cup of juice needed. 🙂 Also set aside for now.

-Next, place the cream cheese and the sugar into a large bowl and using your electric beater again, on a medium speed, beat it all together for around 3 minutes or until smooth.
+Next, place the cream cheese and the sugar in a large bowl and using the beater again, on a medium speed, beat it all together for around 3 minutes or until smooth.

 Separate the eggs and add the yolks.
 Continue to beat until they have blended in.

 Then add the lemon zest and the honey and continue beating until it’s nicely blended in also.

 - If you have only hard honey, you can measure it out and then either melt it in a wee saucepan over a low heat or pop it in the microwave for 30 seconds or so, until it’s runny.